-[11:29] We need both truth and love.
+We need both truth and love.
 And we will also find in the final analysis that these things are one too.
 If you are not acting in love, then you are not acting in truth.

-If you are not acting in truth, you are not acting in love.
-We must grow into the head, who is Christ.
+[11:29] If you are not acting in truth, you are not acting in love.
+We must grow into the head who is Christ.
 This growth occurs through the united work of the body.
 The joints here may be the ministers given to the church by Christ, with each part being the members of the church more generally.

 The ministers given by Christ play critical roles, but every single member must be involved.
 Paul fuses architectural and organic imagery here.

 He speaks of a body being built up.
 And elsewhere, earlier on, he has used the language of a building being grown.
-In verses 19 to 22 of chapter 2, There is one gift of the Spirit, but there are manifold and diverse gifts of the Spirit.

-The unity of the church is found in the one Spirit, but the practical realisation of this unity is found in the re-presentation of the one gift, in the manifold giving of our individual gifts of the Spirit in love.
+In verses 19 to 22 of chapter 2, There is one gift of the Spirit, The unity of the church is found in the one Spirit, but the practical realisation of this unity is found in the re-presentation of the one gift, in the manifold giving of our individual gifts of the Spirit in love.

-[13:02] The unity of the church, then, is not found in a gift that is given directly down, and the church has no activity relative to it, and it is given to everyone in an undifferentiated manner.
+The unity of the church, then, is not found in a gift that's given directly down, and the church has no activity relative to it, and it's given to everyone in an undifferentiated manner.
 Rather, the unity of the church is found in the way that God has equipped us to be participants in his giving process.